The Nine of Eight

 “What vision?” said Sean.

-“I saw an angel telling me that if we want to stop the Sons of Ebal, we need to have the Nine of Eight,” said Logan.
+“I saw an angel telling me that if we want to stop the Sons of Ebal, we need to have nine of eight,” said Logan.

 “Who knows?” said Logan.
 “Anyway, good job on pulling the plug on Barbara Holt.
 Too bad she killed most of your guys, though.”